Generic Name: Fenofibrate and Derivatives Capsules (fen oh FYE brate & dah RIV ah tives)

 - Swelling, warmth, numbness, change of color, or pain in a leg or arm.

-- Very bad muscle problems may happen with this medicine (fenofibrate and derivatives capsules).
+- Very bad muscle problems have happened with this medicine (fenofibrate and derivatives capsules).
 This can also lead to kidney problems.
-Tell your doctor if you have muscle pain or weakness, mainly if you feel very tired or weak or have a fever.
-Tell your doctor if you are unable to pass urine or you have a change in how much urine is passed.
+Tell your doctor if you have muscle pain or weakness, especially if you feel very tired or weak or have a fever.
+Tell your doctor if you are not able to pass urine or you have a change in how much urine is passed.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 - Low blood cell counts have happened with this medicine (fenofibrate and derivatives capsules).
 If blood cell counts get very low, this can lead to bleeding problems, infections, or anemia.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat; any unexplained bruising or bleeding; or if you feel very tired or weak.

 What are some other side effects of Fenofibrate and Derivatives Capsules?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.